 Ambrose Bierce’s An Occurrence at Owl Creek Bridge

-by Michael Do62cf9d7dd7f1d5cec28414493b31091c
+By Michael Do62cf9d7dd7f1d5cec28414493b31091c

-In “An Occurrence at Owl Creek Bridge,” Ambrose Bierce told us the story of a wandering soul of a man whose body was swinging like a pendulum beneath the timber of the Owl Creek Bridge.
+In “An Occurrence at Owl Creek Bridge,” Ambrose Bierce told us the story of the wandering soul of a man whose body was swinging like a pendulum beneath the timber of the Owl Creek Bridge.

 Through the story, we learn to apprehend the deep feeling of sharing the suffering of our fellow miserable man.